-The University seeks to enhance the security of its campus centers and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.
+The University seeks to enhance the security of its campus centers and the members of the campus community by periodically presenting educational programs to inform students, faculty and staff about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.
 A description of those programs and their frequency of presentation follows:

-- 1. Crime prevention programs are presented each semester by the Campus Activities Board and Student Services.
-In addition, pamphlets and videos on crime prevention are available at the Student Center and for employees at the Human Resources Office, and periodically e-mail blasts are sent out to students and employees with crime prevention and other safety tips. - 2.
-The University also provides information at the beginning of each academic term for students and employees regarding the University's security procedures and practices.
+- 1. Crime prevention programs are provided regularly each academic year by the Student Activities Board and Student Services.
+In addition, information on crime prevention is available via e-mail blasts that are sent out periodically to students, faculty and staff with crime prevention and other safety tips. - 2.
+The University also provides information at the beginning of each academic term to students, faculty and staff regarding the University's security procedures and practices.
 This information is in the form of posters and other displays, articles in the University newspaper, and e-mail blasts.
 Among other things, it advises students and employees of the importance of reporting criminal activity, to whom crimes should be reported, being responsible for their own safety and the safety of others and practices regarding timely warnings and emergency notifications.